 - 1. Predictive Temperature Module Test: Obtain one or more temperature readings from the optional temperature modules.
 They will be displayed in the temperature display window.
 If the readings are not displayed, replace the temperature probe first, then the complete module. - 2.
-Infrared (Accutemp I.R.) temperature module test: The following paragraphs will assist you to separate those clinical issues that can result in inaccurate or inconsistent readings, as well as instrument malfunctions.

-Since there are no user serviceable components (except 9V battery) inside the Accutemp I.R. all service requests should be directed to the factory.
+Recorder Module Test: Obtain a print out of stored data, or perform diagnostics test (#4) to verify recorder integrity.
+Substitute recorder with a known good device to confirm diagnosis. - 3.
+Infrared (AccuTemp IR) temperature module test: The following paragraphs will assist you to separate those clinical issues that can result in inaccurate or inconsistent readings, as well as instrument malfunctions. - Since there are no user serviceable components (except 9V battery) inside the AccuTemp IR, all service requests should be directed to the factory.